DIY: Easy Alphabet Toothpicks for Sweet Treats

 Use hot glue to attach the letters to toothpicks.
 It only requires just a drop of glue.

 So simple and easy, right?
 It’s like a card and a treat all in one.
-My kids will be all over this — I can picture Maude writing out a celebratory message for the whole track team!
-How about you?
 How will you use this project?
 What will you write?

 P.S. — Lots more fun + pretty projects.